 For sure, spaces of belonging differentiate between those that are embodied by them and those who are (momentarily?) not.
 Eventually, they possess the potential to be claimed exclusively for one collective, hence to be turned against other groups via exclusion.
 I think of this as a dormant potential that may or may not be awakened over time.

 above the other.
 I assume this holds true for what I understand as authenticity, too, and may be the reason why I feel unease, when faced with reconstructed spaces of belonging.
 What layer do you hold on to reconstruct?
-Which materialised period and interpretation do you focus when reviving a setting?
+Which materialised period and interpretation do you focus on when reviving a setting?
 How will you mark the gap between destruction and reinstallation?
-For sure, as stated, memories and stories may pave the way for another authentic form – but can you substitute historical layers by layers of memory?
+For sure, as stated, memories and stories may pave the way for another authentic form – but can you substitute historical layers with layers of memory?
 And how would you give form to these?

-And then we witnessed (and still witness) what happens in time of disquiet, when certainties crumble.
-In this perspective, one may think of the pandemic as an accelerator to change processes, where we can observe in an unusual short amount of time how people reconfigure their stances.
+And then we witnessed (and still witness) what happens in times of disquiet, when certainties crumble.
+In this perspective, one may think of the pandemic as an accelerator to change processes, where we can observe in an unusually short amount of time how people reconfigure their stances.
 The uncanniness of “the situation” concentrated many a person’s ideas on familiarity and effected a retreat into the limited space of what is known and what belongs to one’s community, something you could hold on to in times of disorientation.
 Ultimately, this may as well alter our approaches and engagements with the past, something that will touch upon communities, authenticity, and our spaces of belonging.